microsoft/CopilotStudioSamples/3rdPartySSOWithOKTA/README.md

 > When using "placeholder" instead of real values, SSO will not work in the test canvas.
 > After making any changes to the copilot's authentication settings, publish the copilot.

-2. Obtain the copilot's token endpoint from Settings -> Channels -> Mobile App
+2. Copy the copilot's token endpoint from Settings -> Channels -> Mobile App

 ### Populate configuration values in index.html